The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Existence and uniqueness

-The following result holds for the whole class of nonnegative WDS, and will be essential later. \begin{lem} Let $0\leq u\leq v$ be two ordered WDS of \eqref{CDP} with initial data $0\leq u_0\leq v_0$.
+The following result holds for the whole class of nonnegative WDS, and will be essential later. \begin{lemma} Let $0\leq u\leq v$ be two ordered WDS of \eqref{CDP} with initial data $0\leq u_0\leq v_0$.
 Then, for all $0\leq t_0\leq t_1<\infty$, the following property holds